Alzheimer's disease causes loss of brain cells in areas of the brain. Some of the deterioration may be related to a loss

-of chemical messengers in the brain (neurotransmitters)-acetylcholine, in particular-that
+of chemical messengers in the brain, called neurotransmitters, that

 allow nerve cells in the brain to communicate properly.

 People with Alzheimer's disease have two things in the brain that are not normal: amyloid plaques and neurofibrillary tangles.

 It is possible that the main title of the report Alzheimer's Disease is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.